 Mendenhall Family Camellia Walk

-The recently completed Mendenhall Family Camellia Walk, located in the southeast section of the Wilmot Botanical Gardens was made possible by a generous gift from Drs.
+The Mendenhall Family Camellia Walk, located in the southeast section of the Wilmot Botanical Gardens, was made possible by a generous gift from Drs.
 William and Nancy Mendenhall in July 2020.
 Their gift to the gardens was made in consideration of the Mendenhall’s abiding interest in and love for the University of Florida and in gratitude for the Mendenhall family’s education at UF.
 This handsome addition to the Wilmot Botanical Gardens is intended to provide another peaceful green-space option for quiet reflection by UF Health patients, their families, faculty, employees, students, and garden visitors.

 Bromeliad Garden